PalisadoesFoundation/talawa-api/INSTALLATION.md

       docker-compose -f docker-compose.dev.yaml up --build
       ```

-   2. Using Ubuntu: 1.
-Running synchronously.
+   2. Using Ubuntu:
+      1. Running synchronously.
          Using CTRL-C will stop it.

-      `bash
+      ```bash
          sudo /usr/libexec/docker/cli-plugins/docker-compose -f docker-compose.dev.yaml up --build
+         ```

-         ` 2.
-Running asynchronously in a subshell.
-You will have to use the `docker-compose down` command below to stop it.
+      2. Running asynchronously in subshell.
+         You will have to use the

-      `bash
+         `docker-compose down`
+         command below to stop it.

+      ```bash
           sudo /usr/libexec/docker/cli-plugins/docker-compose -f docker-compose.dev.yaml up --build &
+          ```
 `
       This command starts the development environment, where you can make changes to the code, and the server will automatically restart.